DivertiseAsia/bs-service-worker-examples/README.md

 * For a more comprehensive demo of the features please check localhost:8000/demo-full.html `WebhookDemo.re`
 * `indexJS.html` is available to help compare the JS to ReasonML equivalents

+## Online Demo

+If you really want to just see what the full demo is before downloading you can view it [here](https://divertiseasia.github.io/bs-service-worker-examples/indexJS.html).
+These features also work in the library